 Most home insurance policies now explicitly separate trace and access cover โ finding the leak โ from repair cover.

-Confirm the exact scope of your cover before commissioning detection work โ some policies have approved contractor lists or cover detection costs directly.
+Confirm the exact scope of your cover with your insurer before commissioning detection work โ some policies have approved contractor lists, some cover detection costs directly, and some require pre-authorisation.

-If a leak detection survey identifies a leak in the supply pipe between the highway and your property, the repair cost is yours โ but Thames Water offers a bill credit for water wasted during a confirmed supply pipe leak.
+If a leak detection survey identifies a leak within your property boundary, the repair cost is yours โ but your water supplier may offer a bill credit (leak allowance) for water wasted during a confirmed supply pipe leak, subject to their policy terms.

 What leak detection costs in London

-London leak detection rates sit above national averages due to operating costs specific to the capital โ including parking restrictions, congestion-related delays, specialist equipment costs and insurance requirements.
+London leak detection rates sit above national averages for operating-cost reasons specific to the capital:

 |---|---|